Multi-Loss Learning for Speech Emotion Recognition with Energy-Adaptive Mixup and Frame-Level Attention: Method

 \subsection{Multi-loss learning strategy}

-We employ a weighted MLL strategy to optimize the extracted features.
-Since the EAM label \( \mathbf{y}_{\text{eng}} \) is a soft probability distribution, we use KL-divergence loss to measure the difference between the predicted and target distributions:
+We employ a weighted MLL strategy to optimize the model.
+Let $C$ denote the total number of emotion classes.
+Since the EAM label $\mathbf{y}_{\text{mix}}$ serves as a soft target distribution, we define the probability of the $c$-th class as $y_c$ and the model's predicted probability as $\hat{y}_c$.
+To measure the distribution discrepancy and focus on hard-to-classify samples, we combine KL-divergence and Focal loss~\cite{lin2017focal}: